collectiveaccess/ProvidenceDocs/_source/developer/web_api/graphql/search.rst

 		values: ["2020.22", "2020.55"]
 	}

-When importing data using the API, it is often useful to perform bulk lookups on idno values, label values, or both.
-The ``exists`` query provides a simple, performant method to test for existence of records by idnos and labels.
-Three parameters are required: the ``table`` to search on, a list of ``idnos`` to search for and/or a list of ``labels`` to search on.
-Both ``idnos`` and ``labels`` maybe present in a single query.
-At a minimum, one must be present.
+When importing data using the API, it is often useful to perform bulk lookups on identifiers, labels and other values.
+The ``exists`` query provides a simple, performant method to test for existence of records having one more values in a specific location.
+Three parameters are required: the ``table`` and ``bundle`` to search on, and a list of ``values``.
 For example:

 .. code-block:: text

 	query {
         exists(
                 table: "ca_objects",
-                idnos: ["2011.10.01", "V2021.42.1"],
-                labels: ["Frame, Picture"]
+                bundle: "ca_objects.idno",
+                values: ["513En", "514En", "515En"]
         ) {
                 table,
-                idnos { id, ids, value },
+                bundle,
+                map,
-                labels { id, ids, value }
+                values { id, ids, value }
         }
 	}